Central air not cooling

 HVAC

-The answer to 'central air not cooling' is that there are several common causes, including a refrigerant leak, a problem with the compressor, a blocked or dirty air filter, or issues with the thermostat or electrical components.
-Symptoms may include the air coming out of the vents not feeling cold, the system running constantly without cooling the home, or the compressor not turning on at all.
+The answer to 'central air not cooling' is that there are several common causes, including a refrigerant leak, a problem with the compressor, a clogged air filter, or issues with the thermostat or ductwork.
+Symptoms may include warm air blowing from the vents, the system running constantly, or high energy bills.

 Sources